rayraycodes/rails-accessibility-testing/GUIDES/system_specs_for_accessibility.md

 require 'rails_helper'

-RSpec.describe 'Pages Accessibility', type: :system do it 'home page is accessible' do
+RSpec.describe 'Pages Accessibility', type: :system do it 'runs accessibility checks on home page' do
     visit root_path
+    # Checks run automatically - test fails if issues found
   end

-  it 'about page is accessible' do
+  it 'runs accessibility checks on about page' do
     visit about_path
+    # Checks run automatically - test fails if issues found
   end

-  it 'contact page is accessible' do
+  it 'runs accessibility checks on contact page' do
     visit contact_path
+    # Checks run automatically - test fails if issues found
   end
 end
 ```